Research & Evidence

 Research background

-Applied Relax Protocol™ pilots in behavioral-health-adjacent and wellness contexts.
+• applied Relax Protocol™ pilots in wellness and health-oriented contexts

 Interested in research collaboration?

-We welcome conversations with academic, clinical, and applied teams exploring interoception, attention regulation, stress, motor learning, and behavioral change.
+We welcome conversations with academic, applied, wellness, health innovation, and research teams exploring movement-based protocols for state regulation, attention, recovery, stress, learning, and behavior change.

 Made on